Braxton-Jones/markdown-app/README.md

 # Personal Markdown Editor - MERN Stack
 ## Overview

 This is a personal Markdown editor I created using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It provides a user-friendly interface for creating and editing Markdown documents.
 Markdown is a lightweight markup language that allows you to format plain text using easy-to-read and easy-to-write syntax.
 This project enables you to write and preview Markdown content in real-time.
+My motivation for making it was to see if i could make it, to be honest.
+I learned how use other libraries in my code as making my own real time text to markdown functionality would have made this project take forever to complete.
+It was also made using MERN Stack.
+If i had more time with this project I would make the Markdown Files sperate by user instead of a "community" folder.
+My focus was on learning how it would work, not making it a viable SAAS.

 ### Features